 Associate Member Monitoring

-- Conduct regular visits to Certificate Holders (Members) to monitor progress on the implementation of improvement recommendations to close Non-Conformities identified in Audit reports;
+- Conduct regular visits of Certificate Holders (Members) to monitor progress on the implementation of some aspects of RA sustainable agricultural standard, support in CH preparations towards audit process and monitor implementation of suggested recommendations to close non-conformities identified during audit ;

 - Analyse information collected during field visits to

 - Identify deviations and ongoing risks in members’ implementation of improvements;